Gellert5225/SwiftyCareer/Doc/source/index.html.md

 Note: you need to create a database user before you access it.
 </aside>

-- Create a directory to your local database:

-`mkdir ~/your/db/path`

-- After you have installed MongoDB Community version, run

-`mongod --port 27017 --dbpath your/db/path`

-- Then you can either run `mongo` in a shell window to browse the database or download MongoDB Compass.
-More detail can be found [here](https://docs.mongodb.com/manual/administration/install-community/)

-- Then create a database admin to authenticate yourself: (refer to the code on the right)

 > To create a database user, in your Mongo shell, enter:

 ```shell